vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 I will not explain this part in details as it is better to take a look at the exelent example provided by the Erlang creators in the Diameter lib [source](https://github.com/erlang/otp/tree/master/lib/diameter/examples/code).
 Just a couple of important things:

-How to start the service
+How to start the service:

 ``` erlang
 start() ->